input-output-hk/Certification-working-group/Cardano Threat Intelligence/README.md

 ## Conclusion

-The Cardano Threat Intelligence repository is an essential element in providing a comprehensive and proactive approach to vulnerability reporting.
+The Cardano Threat Intelligence repository is an essential element in providing a comprehensive and proactive approach to vulnerability/weaknesses reporting.
 Its function is to identify and mitigate potential threats, ensuring the security and reliability of the Cardano blockchain's dApps and software components.
 By collecting and analyzing threat intelligence, the Cardano community can stay ahead of potential threats and safeguard the platform from damage.